-- Place in a bowl along with any other optional ingredients and massage with 1 teaspoon kosher salt.
+- Place in a bowl along with any other optional ingredients and massage with 1 teaspoon sea salt.
 Let sit on the counter, mixing occasionally for 1-2 hours, until cabbage has wilted and released a little water.

 - Place cabbage beet mixture and all the juices in a very clean mason jar and pack it down with a muddler, or the end of a wooden spoon.
 If there is not enough liquid to cover, add just enough water so cabbage -beet mixture is submerged- leaving at least an inch of space at the top of jar.
 Top with a whole cabbage leaf and press it down once more.
-Cover with loosely with a lid and place on a tray ( to catch any liquid).
+Cover with loosely with a lid and place on a pan ( to catch any liquid).

-- Once fermented to desired amount, place in the fridge.
+- After 3 days, check for activity.
+When you tap the jar, tiny bubbles should rise to the top, indicating it’s fermenting.
+Once fermented to desired amount, place it in the fridge.
 Once its chilled the smell will surprisingly mellow out and it will actually seem edible!
 So let it chill overnight, discard the cabbage leaf, then give it a taste!